All Episodes

 I hope they don't choose wrongly.

-But you raised this point about uh about the critical minerals, and this just infuriates me because I've been writing for ten years about this, Sean.
+And this just infuriates me because I've been writing for 10 years about this, Sean.

 You know what country in the world has the most critical minerals?

-The U.S. Yes.
+Yes.

-I mean, we have some minerals.
+I mean, we have several.

-Now you might ask the question, well, if we have them, why haven't we mine for them?
+Now, you might ask the question: well, if we have them, why haven't we mine for them?

 That's because the radical left has basically shut down our mining industry in this country for the last 25 years, Sean.

-It it is almost criminally negligent that we are now dependent on China for our minerals when we have them right in our own backyard.
+It is almost criminally negligent that we are now dependent on China for our minerals when we have them right in our own backyard.

-Unfortunately, that's going to take a while because we've been negligent for the last twenty-five years, so we're gonna have to deal with the situation we put ourselves in.
+Unfortunately, that's going to take a while because we've been negligent for the last 25 years.

 But we need to be energy and mineral self-sufficient, and we have the resources to do it.